NewtonScript/newtonscript.github.com/CONTRIBUTING.md

 That’s all there is to it.

-If you followed the “Making Changes” guidelines and the changes are aligned with the vision of the project, it should be a smooth process to merged them.
+If you followed the “Making Changes” guidelines and the changes are aligned with the vision of the project, it should be a smooth process to merge them.

 ## Style Guide